gengibrepower/Merlian/docs/algorithm.md

   ⇒ slot ineligible) *and* a **weight** in the score (tighter aisle ⇒ worse, so a large vehicle prefers slots with more maneuvering room).
 Open modelling question, to settle at implementation time: where the width lives.
-Natural candidate is an **edge** attribute (`width` on the aisle segment), since the aisle *is* the edge —
-  caveat: a two-way street is two edges over one physical aisle, so both carry the same width (consistent by construction; widths are **not** summed across directions).
+Natural candidate is an **edge** attribute (`width` on the aisle segment), since the aisle *is* the edge — caveat: a two-way street is two edges over one physical aisle, so both carry the same width (consistent by construction; widths are **not** summed across directions).
 Whether every edge needs a width (vehicle trafficability along any segment) or only the slot's access edge (the parking maneuver) is unresolved and decides the schema shape.
 - **Reserved / accessible slots.** Slots restricted or preferred for a driver profile (accessible, elderly).
 This is **not** a `label`: label is cosmetic and never enters the computation, so anything that affects the result is functional by definition.
-It is a **functional attribute on the `candidate`** — a new axis orthogonal to role (role says the node *is* a candidate slot; this says *what kind* of slot it is) — plus a driver profile on the request and eligibility logic (an accessible slot eligible only for a credentialed driver, or preferred in score).
+It is a **functional attribute on the `candidate`** — a new axis orthogonal to role
+  (role says the node *is* a candidate slot; this says *what kind* of slot it is) — plus a driver profile on the request and eligibility logic (an accessible slot eligible only for a credentialed driver, or preferred in score).
 - **Binary heap.** `shortestPathsFrom` (and `dijkstra`) pick the minimum by linear scan over the distance map — O(V²).
 A priority queue drops this to O(E log V).
   Pure performance, its own red-green, no behavior change.
-- **De-duplicate Dijkstra.** `dijkstra` and `shortestPathsFrom` share mechanics; the point-to-point case can become a special case of the single-source primitive (stop once the target settles).
+- **De-duplicate Dijkstra.** `dijkstra` and `shortestPathsFrom` share mechanics;
+  the point-to-point case can become a special case of the single-source primitive (stop once the target settles).
 Deferred to keep the port and the refactor legible.
-- **Two Dijkstra in check-in.** `recommend` already runs one `shortestPathsFrom` from the entrance for scoring but returns only the slot; the HTTP layer then runs a second, identical pass from the same entrance to build the route via `pathTo`.
-Two single-source searches over the same source per check-in request.
-Surfacing `recommend`'s pathfinding result — returning the route (or the `ShortestPaths`) alongside the slot — makes the check-in route the intended free byproduct and drops the redundant pass.
-Behavior-preserving; its own red-green.
-This is an internal
-  change: `recommend`'s return shape is not part of the wire contract, so no `/v2`.